Are you looking for a business English intensive course?

 Practice saying send, sent, sent and exaggerate the D and T sounds.
 The T is plosive and produces a pop of air.
 The D does not pop.
 It is a heavier, darker sound.
 If the difference is not clear to you, try practicing these words:

-Now repeat these tense sample sentences with proper pronunciation–
+Nine sample sentences for tense: practice them aloud with proper pronunciation–

 I am sending you an email right now, while we are on the phone.

 3. Present simple for the future with will and going to